 Problems can appear due to extended escape-code support in Your browser.
 This can happen when non-english letters are used in message or password.

 There`s "mode" list box near the "Decrypt" button made especially for such situation.
-If the text has been decrypted incorrectly (and You KNOW that password is right and encrypted massege`s not corrupted) then try to change
+If the text has been decrypted incorrectly (and You KNOW that password is right and encrypted message`s not corrupted) then try to change

 If You see no decrypted text or it`s shown as chaotic mix of main Latin (english), Your language characters and others then select "suckin`" value that means browser WITHOUT extended escape-code support.

-If decrypted text is shown as Extended Latin instead of Your favorite language then select "%u (IE)" value.
-It means browser that supports extended escape-codes.
+If decrypted text is shown as Extended Latin instead of Your favorite language then select

 Do not forget after You change "mode" value re-enter (re-Paste) encrypted message and then press "Decrypt".